digiscot/digiscot-website/pages/projects/sopwa.md

 * Providing reassurance to younger relatives that their seniors know how to use technology to summon help when needed

 ### Evaluation
+*	Week 1 review: Get more volunteer tutors due to high numbers coming through the door.
+*	Week 2 review Get even more tutors.as participants numbered 20+ for the first 8 weeks.
+*	Week 12 Project completion and evaluation: April 2016

+* Tea and Technology helped the over 60s feel comfortable with their technology and reduced the fear that is engendered when faced with ’new’ systems
+* Tea and Technology helped the over 60s coming along, to keep in touch with friends and family by using modern technology
+* Tea and Technology was intergenerational as we got the support of the local school and college.
+This created a social occasion with learning for both generations.
+*	Tea and Technology enabled the over 60s to socialise with their peers in a warm and comfortable environment.
+The over 60s suggested other  developments which would support them. i e Lists of local websites, a hands on demonstration of an ipad and its features for those considering an ipad purchase.
+Another suggestion which was implemented was the live demonstration of Hebridean Connections a local genealogy site.

+Advertising in Events worked well.
+Word of mouth worked well.
+Laughter was often heard.
+Many Light bulb moments.
+Having the Retirement Centre as a venue was re-assuring to many.
+Those getting to grips with mobile phones would bring laptops or kindles on subsequent visits.
+Many friendships were renewed

 ### Lessons learned

+There is a huge demand for this kind of support.
+Tea and Technology created an informal sociable environment which worked.
+There is a demand for this kind of group in other community centres in the rural area of Lewis